mondeja/blender-downloader/README.md

 [![License][license-image]][license-link]
 [![Tests][tests-image]][tests-link]

-Multiplatorm Python CLI utility that just downloads a specific portable release of Blender by version/os/bits from official Blender repositories.
+Multiplatorm Python CLI utility that downloads a specific portable release of Blender by version/os/bits from official Blender repositories.
 The minimum supported version is v2.64.

 ## Install